chrispayne1/MAMIC/README.md

 The MAMIC library adopts the MLTC principle skill the sequence number as the primary mechanism for programming/controlling all MAMIC abstractions.
 The MLTC principle skill the sequence number has two forms – command variables and music variables.
 Music variables are integers that control direct musical processes like scale degrees, musical pitches, or chord voicings.
 Command variables are integers that allow other MAMIC abstractions to be triggered in isolation or in sequence, appropriate to the MAMIC patch in question.

 MAMIC uses NC-focused worksheet algorithms to ensure interdisciplinary use of the NC statutory requirements of music, maths and compting at KS One.
 <p> Please click on the hyperlink below to download the MAMIC Presenation Introduction.
-THis presnenation includes videos on each slide, that aim to explain the MAMIC USB system and library in more detail.</p>
+This presnenation includes videos on each slide, that aim to explain the MAMIC USB system and library in more detail.</p>
 <a href="https://drive.google.com/drive/folders/1KcIjMN5u85In-vIHUJehjXpnd6sEqAb_?usp=sharing">MAMIC Presentation Introduction</a>

 <h2>Code Examples from the MAMIC Library</h2>